 - With the cap removed from the drain; water may drip or weep from the drain.
 This is normal.
 Be sure that the steps are followed in reverse order when draining is finished.
 Make sure that the drain cap is reattached and the valve is put back to the fully closed position so that there is no water leaking from the drain assembly. - Draining times will vary by model using the drain assembly.
 A sump pump may also be used to expedite the draining of the spa.

-Note: These are areas that will require the spa owner to perform routine maintenance.
-These are not areas covered under the warranty of the spa.
+NOTE: These maintenance procedures are the responsibility of the spa owner to perform.
+These procedures are not covered by the spa warranty.